What is anorexia in cats?

 There are many possible causes that can lead to your cat losing it’s appetite.
 For example, many diseases, such as cat flu and kidney or liver problems can cause them to eat less or stop eating altogether.
 Dental problems, pain and internal obstructions will also cause your cat to lose their appetite.
 In some cases, there is a behavioural reason your cat has lost it’s appetite such as stress.

 Your vet will ask you about your cat’s recent medical history and whether you have noticed any other signs, such as weight loss or vomiting.
-It is important to try and work out if your cat is hungry but not managing to eat for some reason (in these cases they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards) or if they have no interest in food.
-It is likely your vet will need to run some tests, for example blood tests to check for disease.
+It is important to try to work out if your cat is hungry but not managing to eat for some reason (in these cases they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards) or if they have no interest in food.
+It is likely your vet will need to run some tests to check for disease.

-This will depend on the underlying reason your cat has lost it’s appetite.
-If he has dental disease and sore teeth, he made need some teeth extracted under general anaesthetic.
+This will depend on the underlying reason your cat has lost her appetite.
+If she has dental disease and sore teeth, she made need teeth extracted under general anaesthetic.
 If your cat is anorexic due to disease, treatment will depend on the diagnosis.

 It is important to get your cat eating again as soon as possible.
 Some cats that suffer from anorexia go on to develop hepatic lipidosis (fatty liver syndrome), a serious complication that can be fatal.

 Your vet will check your cat over by performing a clinical examination and also ask you questions to see what you have observed at home.
 Since there are many possible reasons your cat may be vomiting, your vet may need to perform some further tests to work out what is going on, such as blood tests, urine tests, x-rays or ultrasound.